 Early morning the group will head out for a jeep safari with your naturalist before returning for breakfast.
-After some down time and lunch, you'll head out back into the forest for an afternoon safari before returning well in time for dinner.
+After some downtime and lunch, you'll head out back into the forest for an afternoon safari before returning well in time for dinner.
 B/L/D

-Day 9 PENCH - SATPURA
+Day 8 PENCH - SATPURA

 Today there's an early morning departure for the drive to Satpura - around 6.5 hours.
 Upon arrival check into your lodge where you'll stay for three nights.
-The luxurious Reni Pani Jungle Lodge is located in a pristine forest typical of the Satpura Tiger Reserve.
-The Lodge gets its interesting name from a neighbouring tribal village.
-B/D Day 10 SATPURA mountains, and the southern peninsula.
+The luxurious mountains, and the southern peninsula.
 Part of the mosaic of central Indian forests, Satpura hosts a wide variety of biodiversity and provides a corridor between other stretches of forests for species like the Royal Bengal Tiger, the Asiatic Elephant, the Indian bison or gaur, the sloth bear, among others.
 The area is also a haven for bird life, with forest-dwelling and river- dependent species and rich diversity of raptors.
 Head back to the lodge for breakfast and a lazy morning.
 Post lunch, head out for a canoe safari along the Denwa River.
 The Denwa flows right through the Satpura National Park, as much a lifeline of the forest as an ecosystem in and of itself.
 A canoe down the river allows you to paddle quietly along the shore, drifting into little inlets and bays to watch animals quench their thirst, birds hunt in the shallows or crocodiles bask in the sun.
 The canoe experience is for the unhurried observer, who would like to experience the forest at its most languid.
 B/L/D